 - The ability to apply mathematical tools to model and solve engineering/applied mathematics problems

 - The ability to use techniques and modern mathematical tools to solve engineering/applied mathematics problems.

-The Engineering Mathematics degree requires a minimum of 14 credit hours of course work in advanced mathematics beyond the 16 credits of mathematics already required in the degree program of the student’s principal engineering major.
-Approved courses for the BSE in Engineering Mathematics concurrent degree include:
+The Engineering Mathematics degree requires a minimum of 15 credit hours of course work in advanced mathematics beyond the 16 credits of mathematics already required in the degree program of the student’s principal engineering major.

 |MATH 462||Mathematical Modeling||3|

 |Choose 3 course from one of the following two areas||9|